USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ## 7.1 CCTM Output Files

 In this section, details on the CCTM output files are provided.
 All CMAQ programs produce model output files that adhere to the netCDF format.
 In addition to model data output, CMAQ can optionally produce ASCII log files that contain intermediate model execution information from the various CMAQ processes and captured with respect to processor number.
-If the log file option is not selected by the user and the simulation is done interactively, CMAQ will write all of the log information to the screen along with the standard error, which can be captured to a text file using basic UNIX syntax.
+If the log file option is not selected by the user and the simulation is run interactively, CMAQ will write all of the log information to the screen along with the standard error, which can be captured to a text file using basic UNIX syntax.

 <a id=Output_Table></a>